matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr07/README.md

 ```

-## (2d. i) Just for testing, start a pod miniwhoami on your minikube.
+## (2d.i) Just for testing, start a pod miniwhoami on your minikube.
 Enter the command you used.

 `kubectl run miniwhoami --image=docker.fslab.de/migbin2s/servmgmt-ws22/miniwhoami`

+## 2d.iii) Retrieve information about the pod using the kubectl describe pods miniwhoami command.
+Briefly, describe the information obtained.
+* The information displayed when the command `kubectl describe pods miniwhoami` is used includes the pod name, IP, start time, status e.t.c

-## (2d. iv) Delete the pod.
+## (2d.iv) Delete the pod.
 What command did you use to do this?

 `kubectl delete pod miniwhoami`